TheRayquaza/therayquaza.github.io/site/fundamentals/activations.md

 ## Gelu (Gaussian Error Linear Units)

-Gelu is a new activation function proposed in 2016 by Dan Hendrycks & Kevin Gimpel in their paper [Gaussian Error Linear Units (GELUs)](https://arxiv.org/pdf/1606.08415v5.pdf) which performs really well and even better than Relu and Elu for large range of task.
+Gelu is a new activation function proposed in 2016 by Dan Hendrycks & Kevin Gimpel in their paper [Gaussian Error Linear Units (GELUs)](https://arxiv.org/pdf/1606.08415v5.pdf) which performs really well and even better than Relu and Elu for a large range of task.

 Gelu definition can be confusing at the beginning, an approximation using $tanh$ has been given in the paper: